MA (Oxon), MBPsS

 My doctoral research concerns the neural mechanisms underlying face perception with a focus on the salience of infant faces.
 This work will form part of a larger project to elucidate the functional neuroanatomy of the human parental brain, and to understand psychiatric disorders, such as postpartum depression.

+I have also published on topics such as happiness and eudaimonia, trauma and CBT, music and wellbeing, and autism and predictive processing.
 I have a growing research interest in autism, particularly phenotypic expression, autism and mental health, adapting psychological therapies for autistic individuals, and how autistic cognition affects brain dynamics.

 In 2013, I completed my undergraduate degree in Experimental Psychology at the University of Oxford.
 Before commencing my DPhil I worked as a Graduate Research Assistant within the Hedonia: TrygFonden Research Group here at the Department of Psychiatry in Oxford.
 Specifically I worked with the Scars of War Foundation, using neuroscience to determine how trauma affects the brain.